CloudSecurityAlliance/spellchecksquatting/README.md

 This is especially problematic in web sites and applications that allow you to send money to other users and require you to type the username/account in manually.
 Managing dictionaries on mobile platforms is often difficult or not possible, so adding new names may not be possible.

-This also applies to capitalizing the first letter of a password by defualt, e.g. {Gmail password first character is case insensitive on mobile device] (https://support.google.com/mail/thread/55577729/gmail-password-first-character-is-case-insensitive-on-mobile-device?hl=en)
+This also applies to capitalizing the first letter of a password by defualt, e.g. [Gmail password first character is case insensitive on mobile device] (https://support.google.com/mail/thread/55577729/gmail-password-first-character-is-case-insensitive-on-mobile-device?hl=en)

 # Examples of this exploit